w4st3l4nd3r/EH-Tools/basics/README.md

 `echo_server.cpp` `echo_client.cpp`

 A command-line tool that:
-- Runs a server that accepts localhost client socket connection;
+- Runs a server that accepts client socket connection;
 - Receives messages from client, then echoes the message back to the client.

 **Key Learning:**